Advertiser Disclosure

 Fly Lufthansa First Class

-Lufthansa first class is a bucket-list experience for many points travelers.
-The cabin itself is luxurious and spacious — and who can forget about the signature rubber duck first class passengers can take home with them!
+Lufthansa first class is a bucket-list experience for many award travelers.
+The cabin itself is luxurious and spacious — and who can forget about the signature rubber duck passengers can take home with them!
 And, of course, since we’re all points travelers here, we naturally look for a way to book these flights that typically sell for around $10,000 for next to nothing.

-Lufthansa first class tickets can be booked through Avianca LifeMiles for 87,000 miles each way, and Capital One miles transfer to LifeMiles at a ratio of 1:1, meaning it’s fairly easy to accrue the miles needed to book this top-notch experience.
+Lufthansa first class tickets can be booked through the Avianca LifeMiles program for 130,000 miles each way, and Capital One miles transfer to LifeMiles at a ratio of 1:1, meaning it’s fairly easy to accrue the miles needed to book this top-notch experience.

 Here’s a look at some of the flights you can book: